thejerf/cm/README.md

 about backwards compatibility.
 Change is still happening frequently as I hone in on the best solutions.

+* 0.4.0:
+    * Removed MapSlice because upon an even more careful review of the behavior of nil slices, it adds nothing.
+The `.Append` method I wrote can also just be written as `m[key] = append(m[key], vals...)` without loss.
+The remaining `.Set` method that removes the key entirely for empty slices doesn't justify a full datatype.
 * 0.3.0:
     * Worked out a way to recover the `.Equal` method without a lot of nasty casting on values.